uwplse/crimp/README.md

       forall (r1 r2 r' : relation), runQuery q r1 r2 = Some r' ->
         runImp' p r1 r2 = Some r'.
 ```
+Or

-Or "if the compiler accepts the query, and the query produces successful output, then the Imp program will
+_if the compiler accepts the query, and the query produces successful output, then the Imp program will
-succeed and produce the same output"
+succeed and produce the same output_

 Inspired by verifying transformations in https://github.com/uwescience/datalogcompiler.